yesnoj/FilMachine_Reworked/README.md

 FilMachine is an automated film processing machine designed for photographic film development.
 It handles the entire process: chemical baths, water rinses, temperature regulation, and motor-driven film agitation — all controlled through a 3.5" color touchscreen display.

 The project includes a **desktop simulator** (SDL2 + LVGL) that reproduces the full touchscreen UI on macOS/Linux, enabling rapid development and testing without physical hardware, plus an **automated test suite** with 147 tests.
 All three supported boards compile from the same codebase with board selection at compile time.
+A **Flutter companion app** connects via WebSocket and provides full remote control from any mobile device on the same network.

 ---